ShinyTrinkets/twofold.ts/docs/readme.md

 "Text" is a built-in option that allows single tags to receive text, just like double tags.<br/> They will still be consumed after the first use.
-This option works only with _single tags_.
+This option works only with **single tags**.

 #### "zero" prop

 Example: `<eval "1.2 * (2 + 4.5)" //>`

 "Zero" prop.
+It's like a prop, but without a name.
+Only 1 is allowed per tag.
-They will still be consumed after the first use.
-This option works only with _single tags_.
+The tag will still be consumed after the first use.
+This option works only with **single tags**.

 ## Built-in tags